-This study guide accompanies the living book The Mystery of the Periodic Table by Benjamin Wiker.
-(Bethlehem Books, 2013) It is available on Amazon, but for a more extensive used-copy search, try used.addall.com.
+The study guide accompanies the living book The Mystery of the Periodic Table by Benjamin Wiker (Bethlehem Books, 2013, ISBN: 188393771X), which must be purchased separately.

-If your student has already read this book, then I don’t suggest they read it again just to complete the guide.
-Instead, I would recommend they just get started with High School Chemistry.
-There are important aspects of chemical reactions included in the experiments suggested in the guide that are not covered in the book, but Miss.
-Mason would definitely be opposed to the student re-reading a book.
+- If your student has already read this book, I do not suggest he read it again just to complete the guide.
+Instead, I recommend just getting started with High School Chemistry.
+The experiments in the guide include important aspects of chemical reactions not covered in the book, but Miss Mason would oppose the student re-reading the book.

 When Benjamin Wiker (1960) was a university student he began reading “The Great Books”.
 It was through studying great truths and great errors, the arguments of philosophers, theologians, and anti-theologians that he came to rediscover natural truth, goodness, and beauty.
 And more importantly, to know Jesus Christ.
 He has said, “When you are introduced to greatness you are not satisfied with anything less.”